stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/ratemyderp/feature_text.md

-RateMyDerp.com is a full-stack web application.
-It's an homage to the "Rating Sites" of the early 2000's (HotOrNot, RateMyFace, etc.)
+RateMyDerp.com is a production-level full stack web application, with a backend written in Python.

-Users vote on "derps" that others have submitted in order to see the next image from the database.
-The site currently has over 1000 users, with more than 500 user submissions.
+Visitors -- anonymous, or registered users -- rate photos of pet animals which others have submitted, in order to be rewarded with a new image from the database.

+An InfluxDB timeseries database provides real-time application monitoring and KPI dashboard functionality.